Arizona Special Education Attorney | AZ Special Needs Advocate Attorneys

 Title I also requires IEP teams to consider a child’s language needs.
 The IEP team needs to conduct an assessment of English proficiency.
 This evaluation should assess your child’s skills in reading, writing, speaking, and understanding the English language.
 The evaluator should be fluent in your child’s native language.
 IEPs must also include language stating that the IEP team will consider how your child’s disability affects his or her involvement and progress in the general curriculum

 Title I, section 504 of the Rehabilitation Act of 1973, and IDEA are civil rights laws.
-Schools receiving federal funding are required to comply with the Section 504 is designed to ensure that children with disabilities have similar access to education as their non-disabled peers, Federal law doesn’t require IEP teams to follow a specific process for developing IEP goals Privacy is extremely important to special needs families I think it is vital for parents’ voices to be heard both during IEP meetings and throughout the IEP process, I encourage parents who attend an IEP meeting feel free to take notes if you’d like.
+Schools receiving federal funding are required to comply with Section 504 is designed to ensure that children with disabilities have similar access to education as their non-disabled peers, Federal law doesn’t require IEP teams to follow a specific process for developing IEP goals Privacy is extremely important to special needs families I think it is vital for parents’ voices to be heard both during IEP meetings and throughout the IEP process, I encourage parents who attend an IEP meeting feel free to take notes if you’d like.

 Arizona Child Legal Services from our Attorneys

 The most important federal laws for special education are the Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act.
 These federal laws require schools to provide a free appropriate public education (FAPE) to children with disabilities.
 I have assisted parents through IEP meetings, IEP goal development, and IED due process.
 I encourage all parents to become involved in their child’s education by attending IEP meetings and/or a Section 504 meeting if your school provides one.
-I provide special education representation for children with disabilities from preschool through high school.
+I provide special education representation and legal advice for children with disabilities from preschool through high school.
 I have worked with families who have children with autism, attention deficit hyperactivity disorder (ADHD), intellectual disabilities, learning disabilities such as dyslexia or math disability, speech and language disorders, emotional disturbance or mental illness, hearing loss, blindness/visual impairments, deafness/hard of hearing, other health impairment including epilepsy and traumatic brain injury (TBI), gifted students and the full range of developmental disabilities.

 Identifying students who may need extra services is a critical duty of any school.
 This process, called “child find” in schools has been designed to keep teachers and staff on the lookout for children that could benefit from additional support; if they suspect one such student exists then an IEP team should meet – consisting only limited members (including parents) because privacy concerns arise when discussing individual progress within class discussions or performance reviews.
-This highlights how important it can be identifying struggling learners early enough so as not impacts their ability later down life path
+This highlights how important it can be identifying struggling learners early enough so as not impacts their ability later down life path.

 IEP Teams are made up of several people from different offices at a school.
-A team could include a special education teacher, a general education teacher, a parent or guardian, sometimes a representative from another agency such as related services personnel who work directly with students outside the regular classroom environment for example physical therapists or occupational therapists someone from student support services which provides assistive technology for students or member of the school administration.
+A team could include a special education teacher, a general education teacher, a parent or guardian, or sometimes a representative from another agency such as related services personnel who work directly with students outside the regular classroom environment for example physical therapists or occupational therapists, someone from student support services which provides assistive technology for students or member of the school administration.

-Child Attorney Advocate
+Child Attorney Advocates

 IEP teams are responsible for making educational recommendations about the appropriate program that will best suit each individual student.
 In order to do this, they need input from administrators such as principals or teachers who have knowledge on what works well in their classroom setting so it can be used appropriately across other schools too!